pholls/weather/README.md

 #### Future Goals

-Given more time, there are a few things I would have liked to improve upon.
+This was a timed coding challenge.
+After 3 hours, I submitted what I had.
+Given more time, there are several things I would have liked to improve upon.

 * Styling
     * displaying the daily forecasts in a nice grid